AgataDiCalogero/nttdata-app/REFACTORING_CHECKLIST.md

 ---

+### What’s next (short list)

+1. Verify production build and do a quick manual pass in the browser.
+2. Optional: Extract Users page widgets if code exceeds ~300 lines (UserCard/UserList/UserFilters).
+3. Optional: Consolidate duplicate dialog components (DeleteDialog vs DeleteConfirm).
+4. Defer tests until the end as requested; when enabled, cover UI kit (button/card/alert/toast) and posts/users flows.
    **Note**: Update this checklist as tasks are completed.
 Use git commits to track progress.
 Each task should be a separate, reviewable commit when possible.